Try Z Seminar

 Hands-on Experience

-Try Z Seminar The Try Z Seminar focuses on explaining the QCDSM principles though the process of physically building small, yet fully adjustable, model cars.
+The Try Z Seminar focuses on explaining the QCDSM principles though the process of physically building 15 small, yet fully adjustable, model cars.
+Each unit has 68 different parts.
 The delegates then take this process through three continuous improvement cycles.

 The group begins by formalizing the process, then testing the results.
-The initial production run takes approximately one hour, after which delegates usually identify from 150 to 200 defects in the model vehicle they produced.
-At this time, the T.Q.M. principles are applied and continuous improvement is made to the procedures used.
+The initial production run takes approximately one hour, after which delegates usually identify from between 150 to 200 defects in the model vehicles they produced.
+They were given a pre-written process known as the Detailed Process Sheet (DPS) which by design is not perfect.
+At this time, Lean principles of manufacturing and management are applied through the ideas and suggestions of the delegates based on the measured results and continuous improvement is made to the procedures used in the first production run.
+This is done solely by the people at the various assembly stations.
+There are a total of 3 production runs.

 Appreciation for Challenges

-Among the results of this training is the development of an appreciation for the challenges involved in creating an environment for continuous improvement.
-When delegates leave the Try Z Seminar they will know how to begin to create the environment which will help the company apply the QCDSM principles.
+Among the results of this training is the development of an appreciation of the challenges involved in creating an environment for continuous improvement based on Lean Management and Manufacturing principles.
+When delegates leave the Try Z Seminar they will know how to begin to create the environment which will help the company apply the those principles.
+An important other take-away is an understanding that the purpose of doing business is to ensure customer value which is sustainable and continuously improved.

 Attendees will learn;